2023-24 Earth Grant Students

 A woman with long curly brown hair wearing a red shirt, standing in front of a bush

-Suvi Birch (she/her) is a senior majoring in Environmental Science, plant enthusiast, and active volunteer at the UA Community Garden.
+Suvi Birch (she/her) participated as a senior majoring in Environmental Science, plant enthusiast, and active volunteer at the UA Community Garden.
 Suvi's previous environmental work includes plant research and public engagement at both the UA Herbarium and the Spatial Ecology Lab at University of Massachussetts Amherst, and supporting community-engaged science communication projects as a Diana Liverman Scholar.
-Through Earth Grant, Suvi will be working with Pima County Natural Resources to manage and monitor key plant and animal species on County lands, and support native plant propagation.
+Through Earth Grant, Suvi worked with Pima County Natural Resources to manage and monitor key plant and animal species on County lands, and support native plant propagation.
 After graduation, Suvi is interested in pursuing a higher degree in ecology or a related field, as well as continuing to support her local community gardens and advocating for Indigenous knowledge in environmental decision-making.

 Image